 The men’s beauty buying rate in China has been steadily growing in the past years and it’s expected to reach 21.3 billion yuan by 2025.

 This increase is partly due to emerging male-oriented brands entering China’s perfume market such as Hugo Boss on popular eCommerce apps.

 Men consume fragrances differently from women.
 Statistically, over 50% of men perceive perfume as being a seduction tool while the same proportion of women is much less likely to do so.
 Most men depend on their friends and wives for personal suggestions when it comes to choosing scents, while 70% of women say they choose consciously.

 What we know from the market figures is that Millennials and Gen-Z young Chinese are willing to pay more for customized fragrances.
 The customization process begins with scent preferences, which can be selected from a list of 350 perfume profiles in China.
 Once these choices have been made, additional features such as color, bottle shape, and packaging may also be chosen.
 This trend is observed in many industries in China: Skincare with custom-made serums, jewelry with personalized rings, and so on.

 Perfume & Fragrance Customization

 This is a great opportunity for you to start selling custom-made fragrances that will match your customer’s personality.
 The process from selecting the scent, choosing the bottle shape and color, picking out packaging details such as labels, ribbons, and bows, and so on.
-Custom options are made easier by the generalization
+Custom options are made easier by the generalization.

-China Luxury Perfume segment
+China’s Luxury Perfume Segment

 So how to sell perfumes in China, or for that matter anywhere?
 Certainly, the easiest answer is to only use what you have.
-If your company manufactures perfume and it’s not being sold enough (or at all) consider marketing locally before branching out internationally
+If your company manufactures perfume and it’s not being sold enough (or at all) consider marketing locally before branching out internationally.

 - Brand awareness